Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 This is the part of it that really bothers me.

-The vaccine is not there to protect people under 18, because as you rightly say, almost none of them experience serious illness, let alone die from it.
+The vaccine is not there to protect people under 18 because, as you rightly say, almost none of them experience serious illness, let alone die from it.

-And I always ask people who are advocating for this.
+And I always ask people who are advocating for this, well, why aren't you for forcing people to donate blood?

 Because donating blood saves lives, right?

-Protects the healthcare system.
+Protects a healthcare system.

-Uh, it's less risky than taking the vaccine.
+It's less risky than taking the vaccine.

-What why aren't why are you for that?
+Why aren't you for that?

-And and where does that end?
+And where does that end?

 If you go from blood, what about donating kidney?

-You've got to.
+You've got two.

 I mean, this way of thinking can be taken pretty far down the line.

-And I think that you have to stop right here when you start violating other people's bodily autonomy.
+And I think you have to stop right here when you start violating other people's bodily autonomy.

 That seems to have gone out of the window now.